stephen-eades/teamwork-desk-API/README.md

 * Add your generated Teamwork Desk API key.
 See more here: https://support.teamwork.com/desk/my-profile/generating-an-api-key
 * Add the endpoint you'd like to take action on.
 See Teamworks reference here: https://deskdeveloper.teamwork.com/

-The following GET REQUEST section will format your call and provide a response status message.
+The following GET REQUEST section will format your call, provide a response status message, and output the headers if successful.
+The CONSUME REQUEST section will output the data in json format using our imported Pretty Print module.